The simple definition of aerophagia is when you swallow too much air into your gastrointestinal tract.

-The majority of swallowed air is usually burped back out, but a small amount may pass from the stomach into the small intestine.
+The majority of swallowed air is usually burped back out, but with excessive mouth breathing the air may regularly pass from the stomach into the small intestine.
 When you’re lying down this amount is likely to increase.

-Once the air is in your gastrointestinal tract, any that is not absorbed into the small intestine (primarily oxygen), has to go somewhere, and that passage out often leads to abdominal bloating, painful stomach cramps and eventually extra flatulence.
+Once this air is in your gastrointestinal tract any that is not absorbed into the small intestine (primarily oxygen), has to go somewhere.
+That passage out often leads to abdominal bloating and painful intestinal cramps.

 Eating or drinking too quickly can cause people to swallow air excessively, especially when eating with their mouth open, or talking while eating.